ericpgreen/g2r_coaching/reports/sim.md

 A few things to note about the IPA strategy:

-1. They entered village as a fixed effect
+1. They entered village as a fixed effect, not a random effect.
-2. They account for the multilevel nature of the design with bootstrapping.
+2. They accounted for the multilevel nature of the design with bootstrapping.
-3. They do not include setting (host/refugee) in the model.
+3. They did not include setting (host/refugee) in the model.

 > To account for the two levels of randomization — village level
 > randomization into treatment and control and household-level